 In the Blood: He kept the assassination abilities of his true family, the Nanaya clan.

 Loners Are Freaks: Not touched on much in the main game, but in Kagetsu Tohya it's said that Shiki's casual regard for death subtly freaks out his more normal classmates.
-Arihiko on the other hand can actually relate due to events in his own past, and Satsuki is unable to pinpoint what exactly is off about Shiki, but is nonetheless strangely attracted by it.
+That's why he was friends with Arihiko and SHIKI (in the past).
+Satsuki is unable to pinpoint what exactly is off about Shiki, but is nonetheless strangely attracted by it.

 Magical Eye: His defining ability is the Mystic Eyes of Death Perception which allow him to perceive the nature of death as lines and dots over everything.
 Tracing or stabbing these lines will break them apart or flat out destroy them.